 Where To Stay In Anchorage

-If you are looking for the single best place to stay in Anchorage, take our advice and stay at the “Gorgeous Anchorage Park Strip Townhome.”
-If you are into luxury, this place is for you!
-If you want to stay in a great Airbnb with friends or family, the townhome holds 9 guests and has three bathrooms.
+If you are looking for the single best place to stay in Anchorage during your Alaska road trip, take our advice and stay at the “Gorgeous Anchorage Park Strip Townhome.”
+If you are into luxury, this place is for you and a great place to stay on your Alaska trip itinerary!
+If you want to stay in a great Airbnb with friends or family during your Alaska travel itinerary, the townhome holds 9 guests and has three bathrooms.
 This location is in the best location in Anchorage and is located right on the cities “Central Park” and a few blocks away from the mall, shops, local restaurants, bars and more and just a short drive away from everything else Anchorage has to offer.
 If you are in town on the weekend, head to Anchorage’s Saturday Morning Market from the townhome!
 Don’t forget to bring your super affordable reusable bag!

 No expenses were spared on the interior decoration and everything is Tuscan inspired.
 We have stayed in a lot of Airbnb homes, and we truly felt “at home” in this location.
 The inside has a slide [come on, how cool is that], a freaking secret room [even cooler!] a Japanese soaking tub, loft area, German shutters so bedrooms go completely dark during the midnight sun, and stunning views of Downtown Anchorage.
 Trust us and pack some Eucalyptus essential oil for some ultimate relaxation in this bathtub!